 Your haematologist will give you advice about which treatment is best for you.

-Ixazomib citrate (Ninlaro, Takeda) is used to treat multiple myeloma in adults who have had at least 1 other therapy.
+Ixazomib citrate (Ninlaro, Takeda) is used to treat multiple myeloma in adults who have had 2 or 3 other therapies.

 Ixazomib is given as a tablet once a week on days 1, 8, and 15 of a 28-day treatment cycle, and is taken alongside lenalidomide and dexamethasone.

 Isatuximab is a new antibody treatment that is used to treat multiple myeloma in adults where 3 other treatments have not worked.

 It's taken with pomalidomide and dexamethasone, and is in the same group of medicines as daratumumab.

 Isatuximab is given as an intravenous drip on a long-term, regular basis.